November 13, 2025 at 8:54 a.m.

 Bishop O’Connell named chairman-elect of key USCCB committee

-Bishop Mark W. O’Connell, bishop-designate of the Diocese of Albany, has been named chairmen-elect of the United States Conference of Catholic Bishops’ Committee on Protection of Children and Young People at their annual fall meeting in Baltimore.
+Bishop Mark W. O’Connell, bishop-designate of the Diocese of Albany, was named chairmen-elect of the United States Conference of Catholic Bishops’ Committee on the Protection of Children and Young People at their annual fall meeting in Baltimore last week.

 “Having been involved in this area of the protection of minors and young people for 24 years and having been a member of the Committee on the Protection of Children and Young People for the past five years, I feel ready, qualified and very willing to take on this new responsibility beginning in November 2026,” said Bishop O’Connell.

-Bishop Mark W. O'Connell was elected over Bishop John P. Dolan of Phoenix, 116 to 106.
-Bishop O’Connell will serve for one year as the chairman-elect of his committee before starting a three-year term as chairman at the conclusion of the bishops' 2026 fall plenary assembly.
+Bishop O’Connell was elected over Bishop John P. Dolan of Phoenix, by a vote of 116 to 106.
+Bishop O’Connell will serve for one year as the chairman-elect of his committee before starting a three-year term as chairman at the conclusion of the bishops’ 2026 fall plenary assembly.

-At his first media briefing in Albany last month, Bishop O’Connell was asked if the Diocese will ever see the abuse scandal in the rearview mirror.
+At his first media briefing in Albany last month, Bishop O’Connell was asked if the Church will ever see the abuse scandal in the rearview mirror.

 “If you want it to go away,” he responded, “that’s not who I am as bishop.
 I want it to be dealt with.
 I want to comfort those who need comfort.
 I want to continue to do what I’ve done for many years which is to meet with victim/survivors, hear their stories, be with them, cry with them.
 It’s not going away, and it would be a sin to want it to go away.”